blkwk/blkwk.github.io/_posts/2015-04-12-kitchen-sink.md

 ---
 layout: post
-title:  "PureCSS Kitchen Sink"
+title:  "PureCSS Kitchen Sink" # title in quotes
-subtitle: "Subtitle goes here"
+subtitle: "Subtitle goes here"  # remove this line to have no subtitle
-date:   2015-04-11 09:11:03
+date:   2015-04-11 09:11:03  # formatted in YYYY-MM-DD HH:MM:SS
-categories: jekyll update
+categories: posts update # your category for the post
 ---

-This is a kitchen sink demo of every feature in this theme.
+You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets: